 Once you’re done, screw the lid to securely close the collection tube, and use the plaster provided to stop your fingertip from bleeding.
 Write your details clearly on the label provided in the pack and stick it to the sample tube, which you should place into the protective wallet, and then inside the prepaid envelope, along with any used lancets.
 Post this envelope at any usual UK post box or post office, and safely discard of any unused parts of the test.

-Syphilis can lead to serious health complications if left untreated, but it’s easy to treat.
-It’s treated with antibiotics, either with a single injection or a short course or tablets, depending on when you catch the STI.
+Syphilis can lead to serious health complications if left untreated, but it’s easily treated with antibiotics, either with a single injection or a short course or tablets, depending on when you catch the STI.
+To get treatment you need to go to your local sexual health clinic.

 During treatment, you may experience flu-like symptoms (feeling hot and achy).
 These are common side effects from the medication and shouldn’t last long.
 Avoid any form of sexual contact for at least 2 weeks after you finish your course of treatment to prevent the return of infection.